 Parent income is not part of the conversation when people are thinking about school rankings.

 Consider a school located somewhere with a score of 7.
 Is that a good score?
 Without the context of parent income at the school, a 7 is actually meaningless.
 If the school is located in Kenilworth (one of the more expensive Chicago suburbs), then I’m not impressed with a 7…it should be higher.
 But if the school is located in the Pilsen neighborhood in Chicago…then WOW, what is this school doing right?

-Parent income drives test scores, but most parents aren’t thinking this way, and as a result, they are overlooking schools that have low scores, not realizing sometimes the low scores are a result of socio-economic diversity.
+Parent income drives test scores, but most parents aren’t thinking this way.
+As a result, they are overlooking some schools, not realizing that low scores can simply be a reflection of socio-economic diversity.

 Comparison to State Averages: Not Interesting

 Greatschools.org compares a schools test score to the average test score for the entire state.
-In Illinois, the average for the latest scoring data available through the US Dept of Education is 37%.
+In Illinois, the average for the latest scoring data available through the US Dept of Education is 37% on the reading/language arts section of the test.
 That’s 37% of kids are meeting or exceeding state standards on the annual standardized tests, on average.
-Greatschools compares the state average score to the score of particular schools and declares a school “good” or “worrisome” based on where the school falls in comparison with the 37% average.
+Greatschools declares a school “good” or “worrisome” based on where the school falls in comparison with the 37% average.

 We don’t like this method.